 The project charter is "an essence" of the project- it is used for referencing the plan and making sure everything is going according to it.
 Most of the time this is the reason people confuse it with the project plan itself but a proper project plan is much more complicated and contains a lot more information than the charter does.
 When you just want to make sure everything is going in the right direction, a project charter is more useful as you don't need to see the whole project life cycle.
 This is useful for comparing whether doing a certain task is actually doing something that will impact the overall business objectives.

 Writing the project charter may be a challenge, especially for the less-experienced project managers.
 The following tips can help create a backbone structure of the document:

 It is essential to identify and include information on all the roles in the project.
 This includes the list of stakeholders and their connection to the project and the customers or end-users.
 All the other persons involved should be identified and the project manager, the board, and the sponsors.
-What are their relationships, and how they interact?
+What are their relationships, and how do they interact?
 Outlining everyone’s responsibility will help with troubleshooting in the future.

 Once the vision and roles are established, it is time to describe the project unfolding.
 This includes a plan with all the activities and individual phases of the project.
 A detailed outline of the project development serves to provide clarity at any time of the process and helps gain the confidence of the stakeholders and customers in the project.
-This part of the project charter can include individual milestones, due dates and list all necessary equipment and materials used.
+This part of the project charter document can include individual milestones, due dates and list all necessary equipment and resources used.

 Risk assessment is an important part of any project planning.
 The project charter should list any possible constraints and challenges the project may face in different phases of its development.
 The risk assessment should also include problems and issues that have already occurred and are related to the project.
 Such information will prove useful once the project runs and encounters any difficulties.